The Creeper mushrooms are a strain of magic mushrooms first sold by the Shroomery user “The Keeper.”

 Regardless, Keepers Creepers is still around, but most vendors have dropped the name (and the obnoxiously high price) and just sell them as “Creepers.”

-Creeper shrooms are considered to be quite potent.
+Despite what Keeper claimed, these mushrooms are about average when it comes to potency.
 Most users describe the trip they produce as unlike anything else they’ve ever experienced.
-Some trip reports suggest that the experience is a bit “darker” than they’ve experienced with other strains — they have a tendency to quite literally “creep up on you.”
+Some trip reports suggest the experience is a bit “darker” than they’ve experienced with other strains — they have a tendency to quite literally “creep up on you.”

-Whether this is due to the influence of the mushroom’s name or something else, nobody knows.
+Whether this is due to the influence of the mushroom’s name or something else it up for speculation.